andresmegias/richvalues/tutorial.md

 ## Quick tutorial

-Here you can see how to use the library within a Python script or terminal.
+Here you can see how to use the library within a Python script or terminal in a quick way.
 For more details, please check the [user guide](https://github.com/andresmegias/richvalues/blob/main/userguide.pdf).

 First of all, we import the library.
 ~~~